 Hundreds of schools canceled classes.
 Public authorities commanded residents on the coast to vacate and move to higher regions.
 Over 3,000 citizens migrated to evacuation centers in Fukushima Prefecture.

 Fourteen people have been injured in the 2016 tsunami.
 Three of the injured victims are currently suffering from broken limbs.
 No victims have been reported as dead or missing.
 Two buildings caught fire, and they were extinguished.
 A cooling water pump ceased to function at one nuclear power plant.
 However, a backup pump revived the water flow, after 90 minutes.

 CNN stated that the earthquake struck off the coast of Honshu Island, in Japan on Tuesday.
 The temblor triggered the gigantic waves.
 CNN also said that it was reminiscent of the 2011 Fukushima disaster.
 The tsunami warning was issued the same morning.
-The wave struck the same coast the 2011 tidal wave hit.
+The wave struck the same coast the 2011 tidal wave hit that created a nuclear disaster.
 The 2011 tsunami was the result of a 9.0-magnitude earthquake.
 It killed 20,000 people and caused tidal waves up to 12 meters (40 feet) high.
-It triggered a nuclear meltdown when it flooded the nuclear power plant and hit the eastern coast of Japan.
+It triggered a nuclear meltdown when it swarmed the nuclear power plant and hit the eastern coast of Japan.